burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Function Call Nuances

 1. There are only two kinds of functions and function calls in C++:
-    * *Ordinary Function Call.* This is a call of a function.
+    * *Ordinary Function Call.* This is a call to a function.
 A static member function is an ordinary function ([6], 9.4).
     * *Member Function Call*.
-This is a call of a member class function, also known as a class method.
+This is a call to a member class function, also known as a class method.

 2. In functions with `void` return types or when the return type is absent (e.g., in constructors/destructors), you can have the absence of a `return` statement in a function body.
 It is equivalent to an explicit `return;` at the end of the function body.